-A tot tries to say, "bee."
+A tot tries to say or sign, "bee."
 Mom smiles and then she stretches his idea, saying, "Is that the bumble bee?"
-She gives him chances to practice new words too.
+She gives him chances to practice new words and signs too.

 A little girl "talks" on the phone, but she is producing jargon.
 It sounds like she is talking, but the words are hard to understand.